 Everyone can get "swol"

 Ring Fit Adventure is a great way to exercise for the entire family, including kids!
+It's one of the best fitness games on the Nintendo Switch.
 The Ring-Con and Leg Strap accessories are perfectly safe for kids to use, but you may just want to lower the difficulty and supervise your kids while they play.
 Oh, and make sure to clean the Ring-Con and Leg Strap every now and then.

 Now get your Ring-Con and get fit!